-- a) Give an explanation to the outcome of the ping tests in 6) above.
+a) Give an explanation to the outcome of the ping test in 6) above.
 Was the target network in the routing table of rtr1?
-Which path was the preferred path according to the routing table during the error situation and before the routing had converged and adopted to the error?
-(3p) - b) Which routers announce the target network to rtr1 during the two error?
+Which path was the preferred path according to the routing table during the error situation and before the routing had converged?
+(3p)

+- b) Which routers announce the target network to rtr1 during the error?
 (1p) - c) Are these announcements influencing rtr1's routing table?
 Why, or why not?
-(2p) - d) How long did it take until you saw a first change in rtr1's routing table after you introduced the error?
+(2p) - d) How long did it take until you saw a first change in rtr1's routing table?
 (1p) - e) How long did it take until an alternative working path was introduced in rtr1's routing table after you introduced the error?
 (1p) - f) When you restored the network, how long time did it take until the change was reflected in rtr1's routing table?
 Compare with the RIP routing algorithm and explain why?
 (3p) - g) Describe what error you introduced, loss of link or loss of neighbour, and explain the arguments for your answer!
 (3p)